-The top rate for most homesellers remains 15%.
-For sellers in the 39.6% income tax bracket, the cap gains rate is 20%.
+The top cap gains rate for most homesellers is 15%.
+For sellers in the highest tax brackets, such as 37%, the cap gains rate is 20%.

 Watch Out for These Basis-Busters

-Some situations (below) can lower your basis, thus increasing your risk of facing a tax bill when you sell.
+Some situations can lower your tax basis, thus increasing your risk of facing a tax bill when you sell.
 Consult a tax adviser.
+Examples include:

 - If you use the actual cost method and take depreciation on a home office, you have to subtract those deductions from your basis.

 - Any depreciation available to you because you rented your house works the same way.